 Does the administration of supplementary inositol reduce adverse outcomes in preterm infants with or without respiratory distress syndrome (RDS)?

-All RCTs of inositol supplementation of preterm infants compared with a control group that received a placebo or no intervention were included.
-Outcomes of interest were neonatal death, infant death, bronchopulmonary dysplasia (BPD), retinopathy of prematurity (ROP), intraventricular haemorrhage (IVH), necrotizing enterocolitis (NEC) and sepsis.
+We included all randomised controlled trials of inositol supplementation of preterm infants compared with a control group that received a placebo or no intervention.
+Outcomes included neonatal death, infant death, bronchopulmonary dysplasia (BPD), retinopathy of prematurity (ROP), intraventricular haemorrhage (IVH), necrotizing enterocolitis (NEC) and sepsis.

 The three review authors independently abstracted data on neonatal outcomes and resolved any disagreements through discussion and consensus.
 Outcomes were reported as typical risk ratio (RR), risk difference (RD) and number needed to treat for an additional beneficial outcome (NNTB) or number needed to treat for an additional harmful outcome (NNTH).
 We used the GRADE approach to assess the quality of evidence.